clau555/goodoo/README.md

 ---

-Goodoo is an experimental 2D platformer video game which started as a broken student project and is built with [Pygame](https://github.com/pygame/pygame).
+Goodoo is a procedural 2D platformer video game which started as a broken student project and is built with [Pygame](https://github.com/pygame/pygame).
 Its name has been chosen randomly and has no specific meaning.
 This game is the result of many redesigns through the years by an inexperienced developer who has no idea how game